sflanaga/csv-groupby/README.md

 - use RE find/search for matches instead of line bound interface?
 - pcre2 weird failure - better handling really

-- DONE: Read from compressed files automatically - see grep-cli
+- DONE - add distribution to -u option where you have topN and bottomN displayed horizontally (v1 x count1)(v2 x count2)...
+MIDCOUNT ...(vN-1 x countN-1)(vN-1 x countN-1) -- DONE: Read from compressed files automatically - see grep-cli
 - DONE - made 4x improvement on typical captures - pcre2 usage?  - ripgrep uses it - why?
 - Done - Optimize allocations in store_rec - avoid that ss.clone()
 - Done - Multithread io-swizzle to read more than one file at a time - good for many small files over nfs maybe